Linguistic/linguistic-2015/README.md

 where `<LANG>` is the language code of the language you are translating into.
 Please note that if you wish to translate into a specific dialect (such as zh-TW or en-UK), the hyphen between the language and the dialect __must__ be replaced with an underscore (_).
 Otherwise, i18n will not detect the language correctly.

-### Updating a Language Pack ###

-Occasionally, language packs need to be updated as new strings are added to the Linguistic interface.
-To update the language template and merge new strings into all language packs, run the following in the root directory:

-    $ gulp scrape_po

-It is recommended that this command be run before making _any_ changes to existing language packs.
-Once changes to a pack have been made, recompile the JSON representation of these packs by running:

-    $ gulp compile_json

 ### Resources ###
 GNU gettext utilities must be installed before creating these language packs.
 The following resources should help you get set up with installing Gettext on your respective operating system: